 Bathing is consumed energy more than you think, and it can cause hypoglycemia.

 But, you should avoid soaking in the hot tub right after a meal.
 Improved blood circulation due to the bathing effect impacts gastrointestinal blood circulation negatively and stops gastric juice secretion and gastrointestinal motility.

-It is the one of reasons you should wait for bathing after you drink alcoholic beverages.
+It is the one of reasons you should wait to bathe after you drink alcoholic beverages.

 The Importance Of “Ka Ke Yu”; Adjust Your Body To The Water Temperature

 “Kakeyu”(かけ湯) literally means rinse the body scooping the water in the bathtub with a tiny bucket before entering a hot bath.

 I talk about Kakeyu in a good manner (as cleaning your body) on this page, but also it is an important tip to adjust the body to the temperature of a hot spring.